libc, init, and the rootfs base

 Either pattern works.
 The decision is local to each unit.

-1. Solidify the Alpine path.
+Solidify the Alpine path — done.
 Ship enough that yoe is a viable choice for non-AI embedded products today.
 The same architecture carries forward; this is the foundation that proves the dev-loop and image-assembly value before a second base is introduced.

-2. Identify the Alpine-coupled seams.
-Survey units-core and the internal Go code for assumptions that won’t survive a non-Alpine base: hardcoded apk-tool invocations, OpenRC-flavored init paths, busybox-shadow logic in replaces, the toolchain container’s musl-only Dockerfile.
-Make these pluggable but defer the rewrite.
+module-coreand the internal Go code for assumptions that won’t survive a non-Alpine base: hardcoded apk-tool invocations, OpenRC-flavored init paths, busybox-shadow logic inreplaces, the toolchain container’s musl-only Dockerfile.
+Make these pluggable.
+(The distro axis is what these seams became.) -

-4. First Jetson prototype.
+First Jetson prototype.
 Pick a single Jetson SKU (Orin Nano dev kit is cheapest), get a yoe-assembled image booting with CUDA working end-to-end.
 Treat it as a learning project — the goal is to discover what abstraction breaks, not to ship Jetson support.
-Likely outputs: a toolchain-glibc-arm64 container, a ubuntu_l4t rootfs base implementation that uses deb_pkg to consume NVIDIA’s apt feed, a systemd-flavored network-config, glibc apk-tools on the target.
+Likely outputs: a

-5. Promote the abstraction.
+Promote the abstraction.
 With one working Jetson example, generalize the project base configuration so the same yoe codebase serves both Alpine and Jetson cleanly.
-The deb_pkg class earns its keep by being reused across Ubuntu generic, Debian, L4T, and any future Debian-derived base.
+Whichever Debian package path is chosen earns its keep by being reused across Ubuntu generic, Debian, L4T, and any future Debian-derived base.

 Decision rubric

-Until the rootfs-base abstraction lands, yoe should refuse to chase glibc/systemd compatibility through hacks (gcompat shims, dual-libc images, OpenRC-emulating-systemd compatibility layers).
+yoe should still refuse to chase glibc/systemd compatibility through hacks (gcompat shims, dual-libc images, OpenRC-emulating-systemd layers) on the Alpine base.
 These produce brittle systems that look like they work and then fail at the worst moment.
-The right answer for a glibc/systemd target today is “yoe is not the right tool yet” — say it explicitly and revisit when the abstraction is real.
+When a target genuinely needs glibc + systemd, the answer is to pick a Debian or Ubuntu base (experimental today) rather than bend the Alpine one — and for Jetson/L4T specifically, “yoe is not the right tool yet” remains honest until the L4T base lands.

-For the Alpine path, the rubric stays as established in units-alpine.md:
+For the Alpine path, the rubric stays as established in module-alpine.md:

 Summary